orxfun/orx-linked-list/README.md

 ### Efficiency of Constant Time Mutations (Example)

 How important are the additional O(1) methods?
-* In this talk [here](https://www.youtube.com/watch?v=YQs6IC-vgmo), Bjarne Stroustrup explains why we should avoid linked list.
+* In this talk [here](https://www.youtube.com/watch?v=YQs6IC-vgmo), Bjarne Stroustrup explains why we should avoid linked lists.
 The talk nicely summarizes the trouble of achieving the appealing constant time mutation promise of linked list.
 Further, additional memory requirement due to the storage of links or pointers is mentioned.
 * Likewise, there exists the following note in the documentation of the `std::collections::LinkedList`: "It is almost always better to use Vec or VecDeque because array-based containers are generally faster, more memory efficient, and make better use of CPU cache."

 This crate aims to overcome the concerns with the following approach: